wences-sanchez/Knowledge-Base/pages/Ansible%3A From Basics to Guru.md

 ---

-* Cuando escribimos en YAML líneas con guiones, las líneas siguientes que están al mismo nivel están dentro del mismo item o elemento de esa lista. #spaced #daily-notes #Ansible
+* Cuando escribimos en YAML líneas con guiones, las líneas siguientes que están al mismo nivel están dentro del mismo item o elemento de esa lista. #flashcard #daily-notes #Ansible

 ---
 ### 5.8 Using magic variables
+id:: 6345458a-eaf4-4b4b-ae07-7c79e16369b7

 * **hostvars** can be used to address facts or inventory variables from other hosts:
 `{{ hostvars['machine2']['ansible_facts']...  }}`

-#spaced
+#flashcard
 ### 5.10 Ansible Vault
+id:: 6345458a-32d4-46a4-9ae2-6ae5249ae821

 * With **ansible-vault create**, we create a file with variables.
 And that file is encrypted by a password.